-Initial Assignments Flow Visualization: The Physics and Art of Fluid Flow Fall 2019
+Initial Assignments Flow Visualization: The Physics and Art of Fluid Flow Fall 2020

-Due Friday 8/30, start of class:
+Due Friday 8/28, start of class:

-- 1. Copyright Agreement Form signed hardcopy due in class. - 2.
-Syllabus Agreement Form signed hardcopy due in class. - 3.
-FlowVis.org login.
-You will receive an invitation to join as a contributor at your CU email address.
+- 1. Copyright Agreement Form signed hardcopy due in class or PDF in Canvas. - 2.
+Syllabus Agreement Form signed hardcopy due in class or PDF in Canvas. - FlowVis.org login.
+You will receive an invitation to join as an Author at your CU email address.
 CHECK YOUR SPAM FOLDER.
-Use this to set your password.
+Use this invite to set your password.
 Go to http://flowvis.org/wp-admin to log in.
-Contact Behruz (bera7205@colorado.edu) if you have any trouble. - 4.
-Join Slack: Watch for an email from Canvas for this join link:
+Contact Behruz (bera7205@colorado.edu) if you have any trouble. - Join Slack: Our workspace is flowvisualization.slack.com.
+There is also an invite link on Canvas if you are new to Slack.

-Due Weds 9/4, start of class
+Due Weds 9/2, start of class

-- 5. Best of Web.
+5. Best of Web.
 For this assignment, choose an online image or video that you feel exemplifies the best art/science flow visualization, and write a few sentences about what you appreciate in both the science and art.
 This will be due as a post in flowvis.org.
 Look over course materials, and previous years' images and reports.
 Explore the links page, Youtube, etc. too, but remember we are looking for a balance of aesthetics and science.
 You need to know what has been done in order to push the boundaries of new work.
 One caveat: your submission must include attribution to the original authors of the image or video.
 A link to something that has been reposted is NOT sufficient.
 If you can't find out who the original author is, you must choose a different work.
 You will be asked to vote on your classmates' choices (and they will vote on yours).
 Note, if you are posting a Youtube link, append ?rel=0 to the end of the link.
-This will suppress the often inappropriate 'related' videos that show up at the end. - 6.
-CATME survey: This survey will be used to place you on teams based on your schedule but aimed to mix backgrounds, skills and equipment.
-Again, you will receive a link at your CU email address.
+This will suppress some of the more inappropriate 'related' videos that show up at the end.

-Due Weds 9/18
+Due Weds 9/16

-7. Vote on 'Best of Web'.
-Read all the posts in the 2018Sp Best of Web category, and use the comment feature to state 'First Prize' 'Second Prize' and 'Third Prize'.
+Vote on 'Best of Web'.
+Read all the posts in the 2020Fall Best of Web category, and use the comment feature to state 'First Prize' 'Second Prize' and 'Third Prize'.
 Again, a short statement about why you have made this choice should be included.

-Due Weds 9/11 by 4 PM:
+Due Weds 9/9 by 4 PM:

-8. Image Assignment 1: Get Wet.
+7. Image-Video Assignment 1.

 The purpose of this assignment is to "get your feet wet".
-Make a picture or video of fluids (air or water, gas and/or liquid, any fluid, any combination of fluids) that both (1) demonstrates the phenomenon being observed and (2) is a good picture.
+Make a picture or video of fluids (air or water, gas and/or liquid, any fluid, any combination of fluids) that both (1) demonstrates the phenomenon being observed and (2) is a good picture or vid.
 Use any imaging technique you are familiar with, analog or digital, still or video, black and white or color, flash or available light, etc. Make the clearest, sharpest, cleanest, most interesting picture/vid possible.